-Resist the urge to stir it because it will be extremely difficult at this point.
+Resist the urge to stir the because it will be extremely difficult at this point.

 Stick the bowl in the microwave for 60 seconds.
 Now stir the contents.
-It’s had time to melt enough to stir without too much trouble.
+It has had time to melt just a little, enough to stir without too much trouble.

 Keep stirring until the mixture is smooth and creamy.
 Make sure it’s well mixed, or the texture will be inconsistent.

-Once it’s well mixed, put it back in the microwave for another 60 seconds.
+Then put it back in the microwave and heat on high for another 60 seconds.
 Take it out and stir it again.